Kris Mangum: College career

 Mangum graduated from high school in 1992 and first enrolled at the University of Alabama.
 In his freshman year at Alabama, Mangum played in eight games mostly on special teams for the Crimson Tide football team.
 Mangum was part of the 1993 Sugar Bowl and national champion Alabama team of 1992.
 In 1993, Mangum transferred to the University of Mississippi and sat out the season for the Ole Miss Rebels.
 He ended his college football career ranked 14th all-time in receptions at Ole Miss, collecting 74 catches for 729 yards during three seasons.
 As a junior in 1995, he was a first-team All-Southeastern Conference selection, while making nine starts.
 In his senior season of 1996, Mangum made 29 receptions for 264 yards and 2 touchdowns and was a first-team All-SEC selection.
 Mangum led the SEC with 36 catches for 391 yards and two touchdowns, the most receptions by a Rebels tight end since Wesley Walls established the mark in 1988.
 Mangum graduated with a B.A. in public administration from Mississippi in 1996.

 In 1996, he was a finalist for the Conerly Trophy.

-NFL career
+Professional career

+Mangum was drafted in the seventh round of the 1997 NFL draft with the 228th overall pick.
 Mangum spent his first six years of his NFL career as a backup to former Panther tight end, and fellow Ole Miss alum, Wesley Walls.
 Upon his retirement, he was currently the longest tenured player on offense for the Panthers.
 He scored his first NFL touchdown on a 15-yard reception against the Kansas City Chiefs in 2000.
 Mangum produced career highs of 34 catches, 497 receiving yards and three touchdowns in 2004.